With using Zing for Cassandra you don't need to spend time in tuning the JVM.

-Second, for Cassandra on Zing, the following additional settings are recommended:
+Second, for production systems, the following additional Zing settings are required:

-- Increase the RAM available for the file system cache as common Cassandra usage patterns require high I/O intensity.
-By default, Zing reserves 75% of the the system's RAM for Java.
+- Change the Zing memory reservation configuration to allow for more memory to be available for the file page cache as common Cassandra usage patterns are I/O intensive.
+By default, Zing reserves 75% of the the system's RAM for Java and leaving only 25% for the caches and all Linux processes.

-To change it, use the command system-config-zing-memory, say "no" to "accept default" and accept all other default values except for changing the "total memory to dedicate to Zing" from 75 to 50 %.
-Alternatively, instead of using the system-config-zing-memory command, change the parameter fundmemory in file /etc/zing/pmem.conf from 75 to 50 and restart the zing-memory system service.
+To change this, start the command system-config-zing-memory, say "no" to "accept default" and accept all other default values except for the following: Change the "total memory to dedicate to Zing" from 75 to 60% and change the mode to "reserve-at-config".

 - Disable the Cassandra GCInspector log messages as it might report long running GC phases which are of no concern when using Zing as those logged times are phases of the GC which are run in parallel to the application and don't pause the application.
 The log messages written to the Cassandra system.log are of the following pattern: